 How do Acids get into the Oil?

-There are three main sources for the acids found in all compressor fluids.
+There are three main sources for the acids found in all compressor oils.
 First and foremost, acids are produced naturally inside the compressor as a byproduct of oxidation – the destructive chemical reaction between oxygen from the air, the oil’s base stocks and its protective additives.
 To slow the rate of oxidation, limit acid production and increase the oil’s useful life, all compressor fluids rely on oxidation inhibiting additives.
 Unfortunately, these additives are sacrificial and constantly deplete while in service.
 And as acid levels gradually increase, the rate of additive depletion accelerates.

 Acids can also be ingested by the compressor and scrubbed out of the airstream by the oil.
 The air in many industrial environments contains pollution, chemical vapors and other “acid-gas” contaminants that can destroy the oil and compressor in no time.
 These acid-gases tend to be stronger acids and will aggressively attack the compressor’s bare metal internals.
 To protect compressor internals, corrosion inhibiting additives are vital and some of these additives also serve to neutralize harmful acids.
 But like other essential additives, corrosion inhibitors deplete faster, and faster as acid levels rise.